 History of Hanko

 Hanko is situated in a strategically important location, which has largely affected the history of the town and the surroundings, where many battles have taken place.
-The trails of war can be traced back hundreds of years and a lot them are still tangible today.
+The trails of war can be traced back hundreds of years and a lot of them are still tangible today.

 The establishing of the city